back to school

 Three students with backpacks facing the sun

 It’s back-to-school time across the country.
-Your students may already be in the swing of things, or you may be welcoming them back through the classroom doors in the coming weeks, but in either case it’s a busy stretch for schools―and one that can set educators and students up for a great year.
+Your students may already be in the swing of things, or you may be welcoming them back through the classroom doors in the coming weeks, but in either case, it’s a busy stretch for schools―and one that can set educators and students up for a great year.

-This month, we asked some Edmentum teachers to share what they enjoy most about the start of a new school year and how they prepare students for success.
+We asked some Edmentum teachers to share what they enjoy most about the start of a new school year and how they prepare students for success.
 Our teachers shared insights from their experience teaching in brick-and-mortar classrooms and virtually.

 Lindsay Adkins received a Bachelor’s in Elementary Education in 2016 and has been working in the education field ever since.
 She has experience working in a brick-and-mortar school, as well teaching online, primarily teaching students in kindergarten and first grade.
 This is Lindsay’s fourth year teaching with Edmentum as a Kindergarten Social Studies and Science teacher.